-Beginners: students with no knowledge of the language (starting A1-0, doing a A1-1 class).
+Complete beginners: Students with no knowledge of the language (starting A1-0, doing a A1-1 class).

 False beginners: Students with almost no knowledge of the language (starting A1-1, doing a A1-2 class).

 The Interagency Language Roundtable scale (ILR) is a similar framework setting levels as abilities to communicate in a language.
 It had been developed by the Interagency Language Roundtable (ILR) and the State Department.
 The ILR describes five levels of language proficiency, and is the standard grading scale in the federal service.